aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 1. Devnet -- a shared resource for the community, data resets weekly, weekly update from aptos-core main branch.
 1. Testnet -- a shared resource for the community, data will be preserved, network configuration will mimic Mainnet.

+See [Aptos Blockchain Deployments](../nodes/aptos-deployments.md) for full details on each environment.

 ### Local testnet

 There are two options to run a local testnet: